 Tim Ferris follows this as well.
 He invests in early stage startups on one end, and balances it out by investing in real-estate.
 He fluctuates between the extremes.

 Barbell Strategy is not limited to money.
 You can follow it when you invest your time and attention to projects as well.
 Nassim Nicholas Taleb recommends it.
 Seneca practised it as well.
-Arnold become a millionaire, then a movie star, and then a governor practising it.
-There’s no reason you shouldn’t as well.
+Arnold became a millionaire, then a movie star, and then a governor practising it.
+There’s no reason you shouldn’t.